-- 1.1.6 The Contractor Food Service Director (FSD): The person authorized by the Contractor to act fully on behalf of the Contractor in managing Salem State University's campus dining services. - 1.1.7 Contract Year: Salem State University's Fiscal Year (July 1st to June 30th). - 1.1.8 Cost per Student per Day: The charge that the Contractor will invoice the University per student per day per by meal plan. - 1.1.9 Cost of Sales: Beginning food inventory plus all food purchases minus ending food inventory. - 1.1.10 Departmental Charges: Various University departments that may arrange for catered functions may be billed by the Contractor.
-Such billings are referred to as departmental charges. - 1.1.11 Food/Dining Service: The management of food service operations for Salem State University. - 1.1.12 Menu: List of all food and beverage items offered in the various food service facilities. - 1.1.13 Retail Dining: Customers pay separately for each menu item that is priced as such (A La Carte). - 1.1.14 RFP: The Request for Proposal document issued by the University and its components. - 1.1.15 Servery: Area of food services that offer foods and beverages for self-service or are served by food service employees to customers who place these items on trays. - 1.1.16 Special Diets: These may include, but are not limited to, diets addressing certain allergies (gluten, peanut, etc.) as well as diets that are religion based. - 1.1.17 Subcontractor: Any individual, partnership, or corporation who is contractually bound to the Contractor to perform a specific portion of the total work package under this Contract, with prior written approval by the Contract Administrator. - 1.1.18 Unit Managers: Persons authorized by the Food Service Director who shall supervise, coordinate the activities of, and be responsible for, the performance of the Contractor's employees. - 1.1.19 Utilities: Electric, gas, water, sewer, heating, ventilation, and air conditioning, telephone, hazardous waste removal, recycling, rubbish removal, computer/data line charges. - 1.1.20 Vegetarian: Food or beverage that contains no meat products or meat bases but may include dairy products. - 1.1.21 Vegan: Food or beverage that contains no animal products, meat bases or dairy products.
+- 1.1.7 Contract Year: Salem State University's Fiscal Year (July 1st to June 30th). - 1.1.8 Board Rates: The price of the meal plans, as charged to students, shall be determined at the sole discretion of the University, independent of changes to payments to the Contractor. - 1.1.9 Cost of Sales: Beginning food inventory plus all food purchases minus ending food inventory. - 1.1.10 Departmental Charges: Various University departments that may arrange for catered functions may be billed by the Contractor.
+Such billings are referred to as departmental charges. - 1.1.11 Fiscal Year: July 1st through June 30th. - 1.1.12 Food/Dining Service: The management of food service operations for Salem State University. - 1.1.13 Menu: List of all food and beverage items offered in the various food service facilities. - 1.1.14 Retail Dining: Customers pay separately for each menu item that is priced as such (A La Carte). - 1.1.15 RFP: The Request for Proposal document issued by the University and its components. - 1.1.16 Servery: Area of food services that offer foods and beverages for self-service or are served by food service employees to customers who place these items on trays. - 1.1.17 Special Diets: These may include, but are not limited to, diets addressing certain allergies (gluten, peanut, etc.) as well as diets that are religion based. - 1.1.18 Subcontractor: Any individual, partnership, or corporation who is contractually bound to the Contractor to perform a specific portion of the total work package under this Contract, with prior written approval by the Contract Administrator. - 1.1.19 Unit Managers: Persons authorized by the General Manager who shall supervise, coordinate the activities of, and be responsible for, the performance of the Contractor's employees. - 1.1.20 Utilities: Electric, gas, water, sewer, heating, ventilation, and air conditioning, telephone, hazardous waste removal, recycling, rubbish removal, computer/data line charges. - 1.1.21 Vegetarian: Food or beverage that contains no meat products or meat bases but may include dairy products. - 1.1.22 Vegan: Food or beverage that contains no animal products, meat bases or dairy products.